An honest reckoning with racial injustice in America

 "We are haunted by our history of racial injustice in America because we don’t talk about it."

 This a guiding principle of the Equal Justice Initiative (EJI), a nonprofit based in Montgomery, Ala. famous for its litigation to end mass incarceration and excessive punishment.

 Equally important however is its work outside the courtroom including its many educational programs, according to Jacqueline Jones-Peace, EJI Sr. Attorney and Director of Development, who argues we can’t rectify racial injustice in the present without confronting our history of slavery, lynching and segregation.

 EJI recently published a report on racial violence during Reconstruction, the 12 years following Emancipation that can only be described as one of the most horrific chapters in U.S. history.
 The report, titled Reconstruction in America, is a detailed narrative that chronicles many of our nation's past sins including mob lynching in the south, where Black people and their families were “robbed, harassed, beaten or killed simply for existing and crossing paths with the wrong white person at the wrong time,” as evidenced in the reporting.
 All told, EJI staff have documented thousands of formerly unrecognized episodes of violence and brutality against Black Americans in the aftermath of the Civil War.

-To that end, Leidos donated funds to EJI to support its high-quality research and reporting like Reconstruction in America as well as other educational tools including videos, websites, reports, lesson plans and community programs, all centered on teaching people about the unjust treatment of Black people in America.
-To learn more we welcome Jones-Peace.
+To that end, Leidos donated funds to EJI to support its high-quality research and reporting like Reconstruction in America, as well as other educational tools including videos, websites, reports, lesson plans and community programs, all centered on teaching people about the unjust treatment of Black people in America.

 EJI is famous for its criminal justice success.
 What's the overall mission that drives your work?